woodhalloween/box/README_Poetry_Setup.md

 ---

-## ❖ ENGLISH VERSION: "Don't solve the setup.
+## ❖ "Don't solve the setup.
 Win it."

 ### 1. Install Poetry